Sampo Lappelill

 Sampo Lappelill.
 En saga från Lappland.
 (Sampo the Little Lapp Boy.
-A Tale from Lappland) is a fairy tale by Finnish writer Zachris Topelius about an adventurous Sámi boy who defies the Mountain King creature.
+A Tale from Lappland) is a fairy tale by Finnish writer Zacharias Topelius about an adventurous Sámi boy who defies the Mountain King creature.
 "Lapp" is the historical term for a Sámi person and Lapland is a historical Northern Scandinavian region, the traditional land of Sami people.
-Although a Finn, Topelius wrote in Swedish language.
+Although a Finn, Topelius wrote in Swedish.

 The tale was first published in Eos magazine, Helsingfors, 1860, no. 4.
 It was included into the Reading Book for the Primary School (Läsebok för folkskolan) in Sweden.

 Plot and analysis

 The tale follows the Scandinavian literary tradition in which the mysterious, harsh Arctic wilderness, Lapland in particular, is a place of special magic.
 It poetizes the efforts to Christianize Lapland.
 In the story, Sampo visits Mount Rastekais, where Hiisi the Mountain King gathered all animals and trolls and goblins to celebrate the return of the Sun (after the polar night).
 However this time Hiisi pronounced that the sun would be dead, but Sampo contradicted him.
 The golden-antlered reindeer helps Sampo to escape to the only place safe from Hiisi, the Christian priest's house.
 Indeed, Sampo found his shelter there, the priest baptized Sampo and declared that Hiisi has no power over the boy.
 Angry Hiisi burst into a terrible hurricane with thick snow over the roofs.
 But next morning the sun melted the snow and Hiisi disappeared...
 And the Lapps no longer postpone christening of their babies from year to next year.

 Professor Olle Widhe notes that it is probably the first published children's story where the hero is a Sami child.
 Olle Widhe says that at these times the Sami were seen as inferior, pagan, treachery, villainous, exotic people from the point of view of the civilized outsiders: Swedes and Norwegians.
 Topelius was the first writer to portray the Sami from the inside perspective.